TLS and Quasiparticle Loss in Thin-Film Aluminum CPW Resonators: A Modified Model and Design Implications: Conclusion

 \section{Conclusion}

-In conclusion, we found that our device has an average-to-good $\rm F\delta_{TLS}^0 \sim\ a\ few\ \times10^{-6}$ compared to similar thin film Al devices.
-Despite our average $\rm F\delta_{TLS}^0$, we observed a higher than expected level of TLS loss suppression in our devices at high photon occupation numbers.
-We observed a regime between low and high powers where our inherent device loss $\rm Q_{i,other}^{-1}$ was dominant over TLS and quasiparticle loss.
-In this regime we found our minimum loss to be $\rm Q_{i,other}^{-1} \sim\ a\ few\ \times10^{-8}$.
-We posit that our broad width/gap ratio my be responsible for this effect, by allowing us to drive our devices to higher powers.
+We have characterized diagnostic thin-film Al/Si CPW resonators and performed an analysis of their dominant loss mechanisms.
+We find $F\delta_\mathrm{TLS}^0 \sim\mathrm{few}\times10^{-6}$, on the lower end of the typical range for this type of thin-film Al device.
+At very low temperatures and photon occupation numbers we observe deviations from the standard TLS loss model, and successfully describe this regime with a modified model that accounts for temperature-dependent TLS relaxation and dephasing times ($T_1$ and $T_2$) and the differing saturation of TLS modes at varying photon occupancies (via $\bar{n}_\mathrm{ph}^\beta$), recovering $\mu \approx 1.2$--$1.3$ consistent with values reported for interacting TLS populations in other superconducting circuits.

-At very low temperatures and photon occupation numbers we observed that the standard TLS loss model deviated from our data, and instead we were able to successfully model this regime by adding parameters to account for changes in the TLS population's average relaxation time $\rm T_1$ and average dephasing time $\rm T_2$, and accounting for the fact that different photon occupation modes will saturate the TLS systems differently (via $\rm \bar{n}_{ph}^\beta$).
+While our $F\delta_\mathrm{TLS}^0$ is comparable to other thin-film Al measurements, we observe a higher than typical level of TLS loss suppression at high photon occupation numbers.
+We identify a regime at low temperatures and intermediate read powers where inherent device loss $Q_{i,\mathrm{other}}^{-1} \sim \mathrm{few}\times10^{-8}$ dominates over both TLS and quasiparticle loss.
+We attribute this to our wide-feature CPW design, which accommodates higher read powers before bifurcation and thereby enables access to an optimally TLS-suppressed operating regime.